phingofficial/phing/README.md

          $ cd test
          $ ../bin/phing

-Should this not work, you might be able to run the unit tests from the main directory:

-         $ $ ./bin/phing -f test/build.xml -Dtest=NotifyTaskTest

 ## Licensing

   This software is licensed under the terms you may find in the file